 - Check out the dog’s body language and if he looks less scared then slowly extend your hand for him to sniff.
 (Flat ears and tail down are signs the dog is still not sure).

-- Now might be a good time to introduce a high-value treat, none of the dry kibble nonsense.
+- Get out your sausage!
+Now might be a good time to introduce a high-value treat, none of the dry kibble nonsense.
 We are talking serious sausage or cheese.
 Finding out what his favourite treat is before you go is always a good idea.
 Offer it in your hand or if he is still not sure then drop it on the floor and look away.
 Do this a few times and move the treat closer to you.
 Eventually, he may take them from your hand.
 But don’t assume cured and try and pet him or you will undo the work you have done.

 - If you feel the dog is ready to be touched then do so by approaching him in an arc, not head on and don’t touch his face.
 A scratch on the back of the neck or behind the ear will be appreciated.